 30% of formerly incarcerated people in the U.S. have no credit score whatsoever.
 For those who do, their scores are at least 50 points lower than those with no experience with incarceration.
 The result can be devastating.
 Returning community members with a low credit score or no credit at all can’t access housing, internet, and affordable cell phone plans.
 Recognizing this pressing need, lawyer turned economic mobility activist Briane Cornish founded finEQUITY. finEQUITY helps formerly incarcerated community members establish credit, navigate debt, and become financially independent.

 Community members use finEQUITY to access $150 loans that help them establish credit, find resources to address debt, and receive financial coaching.
-It’s an exciting time for Briane and finEQUITY.
-They’re piloting their tools to residents of the Bronx, and are poised to expand their reach.
-Thanks to recent funding from The Robin Hood Foundation and Capital One, finEQUITY plans to scale its solutions to 14 additional states by 2023.
+It’s an exciting time for Briane and finEQUITY. finEQUITY is piloting its tools to residents of the Bronx, and is poised to expand its reach.
+Thanks to recent funding from The Robin Hood Foundation and Capital One, finEQUITY plans to scale its solutions to 14 additional states.

 Learn more about Briane and how to support her work at finEQUITY here!

-Learn more about Christina and how to support her work at Hopebound here!
+Learn more about Diana and how to support her work at Black SiS here!

 Kiah Williams, Co-Founder of SIRUM

 One in four people in the U.S. (that’s 50M Americans) don’t refill the prescriptions they need due to cost.
 This is a health equity crisis, and Kiah Williams is tackling it head-on.
 Kiah is the co-founder of SIRUM, a digital platform that connects low-income Americans with unused, surplus medication.
-Her impact so far?
-Huge.
-SIRUM has redistributed over $120M worth of prescription drugs to more than 150,000 patients across the country.
+So far, SIRUM has redistributed over $175M worth of prescription drugs to more than 230,000 patients across the country.

 Here’s how it works.
 SIRUM partners with drug manufacturers, pharmacies, wholesalers, and health facilities to secure unused prescription medicine.
-They then redistribute this surplus medicine to clinics and community-based organizations that serve low-income patients.
-It’s no exaggeration to say that SIRUM is saving lives.
+Then, SIRUM redistributes this surplus medicine to clinics and community-based organizations that serve low-income patients.

 Kiah has seen a spike in need for SIRUM’s solution during the pandemic.
 As people lost their jobs and healthcare, SIRUM made sure folks could still access their medications.
 Now, Kiah plans to take SIRUM to new heights.
 More states are adopting medical donation laws (like Illinois).
 SIRUM is jumping on the opportunity to help states act on this legislation.
 Everyone deserves access to the medication they need.
 Where our current healthcare system fails, Kiah and her team at SIRUM are stepping in.